Is Nicotinamide Riboside Really An Anti-Aging Supplement?

 NR uses a unique pathway to produce NAD that none of the other vitamin B3s use.
 NR is also like the motivational speaker of the cellular world.
 When NR gets to work in mitochondria, it helps form NAD and gives the anti-aging “sirtuin” proteins a pep talk.
 These sirtuins then work overtime to help cells stay strong as we age.

 Staying healthy as we age will never be as simple as one vitamin.
 Even with one as promising as NR.
-There are over 100 studies looking into NR, with many showing that increased NAD levels are tied to neural and muscular health in mice.
+There are over 100 studies looking into NR, with many showing that increased NAD levels are tied to metabolic and muscular health in mice.
 There are even more studies underway surrounding the positive effects of NAD levels on other age-related health problems including fatty liver disease, weight gain, insulin levels, and brain function in mice.

 With six completed human trials, and 11 more underway, it’s only a matter of time before we know whether the benefits of this one simple vitamin could reach far beyond those of an average "anti-aging" supplement.